rssalessio/pyzonotope/README.md

 ## How to use

 Download the repo, and install using `pip`.
+See the examples in the `examples` folder.

 Requirements: `numpy`, `scipy` and `cvxpy`.